Job prospects Bookkeeper in Ontario

 - There are a small number of unemployed workers with recent experience in this occupation.

-Employment in this occupation has been relatively stable in Ontario over the past decade and has shown some improvement of late.
-Accounting technicians and bookkeepers are employed in nearly all industries, but accounting, tax preparation, bookkeeping and payroll services account for the highest share of employment.
+- Employed in all major industries, but accounting, tax preparation, bookkeeping and payroll services account for the highest share of employment

 Here are some key facts about Accounting technicians and bookkeepers in the Ontario region: